Living in Great Falls, VA

 Enjoy the Outdoors in Great Falls

 Great Falls, Virginia, is also known for its wealth of hiking and horse trails, as well as its sprawling parkland.
-Thousands of visitors flock to the community each year to visit Great Falls Park , Riverbend Park and Scott’s Run Nature Preserve , among others.
-The 800-acre Great Falls Park has been a popular outdoor attraction for many decades among boaters, fishers, hikers, cyclers, horseback riders and picnickers.
+Thousands of visitors flock to the community each year to visit Great Falls Park, Riverbend Park, and Scott’s Run Nature Preserve, among others.
+The 800-acre Great Falls Park has been a popular outdoor attraction for many decades for boaters, fishers, hikers, cyclers, horseback riders, and picnickers.

 From History to Holidays, Great Falls Has Plenty to Offer

 Weekends and holidays bring together Great Falls residents for family-friendly events, from the summertime Concerts on the Green to annual holiday festivities.
-Cars & Coffee—an antiques car show at the local coffee shop—attracts car enthusiasts of all ages most Saturday mornings, as does the Great Falls farmer’s market.
+Cars & Coffee—an antiques car show at the local coffee shop—attracts car enthusiasts of all ages, as does the Great Falls farmer’s market most Saturday mornings.
 The historic Colvin Run Mill and Great Falls Grange are two other local attractions for Great Falls residents looking for something to do with their friends and family on weekends.

 Located in Fairfax County, Great Falls borders parts of Loudoun County, as well as the Potomac River.
 It’s also conveniently positioned near the Capitol Beltway (495) and the George Washington Parkway, providing its residents with easy access to Washington, D.C., and nearby communities like McLean and Tysons Corner.
 Great Falls is fairly spread out, however, so you need a car or other mode of transportation to live here and get around the community.